arc42/arc42.org-site/_pages/learn.md

 software designers and software architects, to coach systematic development, communication and analysis/evaluation of software architectures.

-Peter and Gernot pioneered the "dual trainer" mode - where two experienced trainers are conducting training in parallel - yielding a lively, diverse and highly motivation learning experience.
+Peter and Gernot pioneered the "_dual trainer_" mode - where two experienced trainers are conducting training in parallel - yielding a lively, diverse and highly motivation learning experience.
 They have gained their vast experience from different backgrounds (Peter more from embedded and real-time systems,